Bira/octopus-carnival/_drafts/wir-mm-4e-dragonborn.md

 honor and martial excellence still remains a strong trait of the surviving dragonborn communities.

-Many dragonborn adventurers are paladins or champions of justice - their emphasis on honor makes this a popular path for them.
+Many dragonborn adventurers are paladins or other champions of justice - their emphasis on honor makes this a popular path for them.
 However, "honorable" doesn't always mean "good", so they're just as likely to appear as opposition for a group of Good adventurers as members of any other sapient race.